 By default, an invoices created by onCourse will have a due date of today i.e. their day of creation.

-If you wish to set a different default term for all your invoices, then you can set a 'default invoice terms (days)' in the Financial preferences, located at Preferences > Financial.
+If you wish to set a different default term for all your invoices, then you can set a 'default invoice terms (days)' in the Preferences window, in the Financial section.
 This is a good choice for organisations who do not usually take payment upfront during the enrolment process.

 However, if most of your enrolling students require invoices with a due date of 'today', and some corporate contacts require invoices with due date terms, you can also set invoice terms per contact.